Information about Carbon Capture and Storage - CCS

 While the method is economically attractive for companies it is very bad seen from a climate point of view because even more oil and gas is produced, refined and burned.
 This results in the emission to the atmosphere of four times as much CO2 as will be stored.

-It will be the economic benefits in producing even more oil that will be the incentive for the CCS technologies to get started.
+Economic benefits in producing even more oil can thus become the incentive for the CCS technologies to get started.
 Over time the expectation is that some CO2 will be stored but the climate argument is no longer the most important.

 Oil and coal to stay